-Quicken Loans requires most people who get a jumbo mortgage to bring at least 20% for a down payment.
-VA jumbo loans have no down payment requirement.
-However, as with all VA loans, you have to be an eligible active-duty service member, veteran or the surviving spouse of someone who passed in the line of duty or as a result of a service-related disability.
-In order to make no down payment on a VA jumbo loan, you also need a 740 median FICO® Score.
+Quicken Loans requires most people who get a jumbo mortgage to bring at least 10.01% for a down payment.
+Down payment requirements for VA jumbo loans are tied to credit score and loan amount.
+However, as with all VA loans, you have to be an eligible active-duty service member, veteran or the surviving spouse of someone who passed in the line of duty or as a result of a service-related disability..

 In addition to a higher down payment, you’ll need more reserves.
 Reserves are funds set aside, typically in a savings account, that are not used in the mortgage transaction.
 The amount is normally measured as a certain number of mortgage payments including principal, interest, property taxes, homeowners insurance and homeowners association dues, if applicable.

 While it can vary depending on who is invested in your loan, a good guideline for homeowners looking to get a conforming loan is 2 months’ worth of reserves.
-However, if you’re getting a jumbo loan, you could be required to have anywhere between 6 – 18 months’ of reserve payments depending on the loan amount, whether you’re a first-time home buyer, and the size of your down payment.
+However, if you’re getting a jumbo loan, you could be required to have anywhere between 6 – 12 months’ of reserve payments depending on the loan amount, whether you’re a first-time home buyer, and the size of your down payment.
+If you’re living in a multi-unit property, each property in addition to your primary residence requires an additional 6 months in reserve.
 In many cases, jumbo loans will require more reserve funds than conforming loans.

 Finally, jumbo loans often require additional documentation.